xtuml/mc/doc/notes/8409_mmmasl/8409_pragma_exception_dnt.md

 Separately, exceptions are support by MASL but have not been supported by xtUML.
 This work adds a design of rudimentary exception declaration support.
-Exception definition and exception handling in the action language (MASL or OAL) is beyond the scope of this design note.
+Exception definition and exception handling in the action language (MASL or OAL) are beyond the scope of this design note.

 4. Requirements
 ---------------